pitt-miskov-zivanov-lab/ACCORDION/README.md

 ## Functionality
 An automated framework for clustering and selecting relevant data for guided network extension and query answering.
 More specifically, answering biological questions by automatically assembling new, or expanding existing models using published literature.
-- Clustering: creating groups of interactions, comparing to an existing model
+- Clustering: creating groups of interactions, related to an existing model
-- Extension: adding different groups of extensions to the model and verifying behavior against defined properties
+- Extension: adding different groups of extensions to the model and evaluating the model behavior using defined properties

 ## I/O and Parameters